ddnexus/pagy/docs/toolbox/paginators/keyset.md

   - Set it only to force the `keyset` hash of column/order pairs. _(It is set automatically from the set)_
 - `:tuple_comparison`
   - Set it to `true` to enable the tuple comparison e.g. `(brand, id) > (:brand, :id)`.
-It works only with the same direction order, hence it's ignored for mixed order.
+It works only with the same direction order; hence, it's ignored for mixed order.
 Check how your DB supports it (your `keyset` should include only `NOT NULL` columns).
 - `:pre_serialize`
   - Set it to a `lambda` that receives the `keyset_attributes` hash.
 Modify this hash directly to customize the serialization of